CA Failure to Yield Ticket Cost

 CALIFORNIA FAILURE TO YIELD TICKET COST

-Figuring out the average cost of a failure to yield ticket in California can depend largely on the specifics of the violation.
+Figuring out the average failure to yield ticket cost in California can depend largely on the specifics of the violation.
 This means you may be slapped with a different base fine if you didn’t yield to passing cars on a freeway ($238+), as opposed to not yielding to an emergency vehicle ($490+) for example.
 But don’t be fooled, you will often not just be paying the base fine for the actual violation.